Mervyn Burtch

+Mervyn Burtch MBE (7 November 1929 – 12 May 2015) was a Welsh composer, best known for his work with children's music projects.

 Life and career

 Burtch was born in Ystrad Mynach, Wales.
 Except for his two years of National Service in the RAF, he lived his entire life in the Rhymney Valley.
 He attended Lewis' School in Pengam, and was inspired to become a composer when he watched his teacher, David Wynne, copying out parts, and decided that was the kind of work he would like to do.
 He studied at Cardiff University, and subsequently became Head of Music at Bargoed Grammar Technical School, and then Head of Music at Lewis Girls' School in Ystrad Mynach.
 In 1979 he joined the staff of the then Welsh College of Music and Drama (WCMD) and was Head of the Performance course at the College until 1989.
 After that he devoted himself to composition.
 His extensive output of instrumental and vocal works included 17 string quartets, 14 concertos, 13 operas for children and numerous choral and brass band pieces.

 Drawing on his experience as a teacher, he was especially successful in composing for young musicians.
 In 1984 the WCMD began its Schools' Opera Programme under his direction, and he wrote some dozen short children's operas that were performed by more than 80,000 schoolchildren.
 Then in 1996, together with the Welsh-Canadian author and educator Mark Morris, he founded the international KidsOp project.
 This won a prestigious Cable and Wireless Childnet Award in 1998.
 In 2003 Mervyn Burtch was awarded the MBE for his services to music and education in Wales, and for his work as President of KidsOp.